×

 In the event of a complete control plane outage, the OpenShift APIs will not function, and existing worker node pods are unaffected.
 However, if there is also a pod or node outage at the same time, the control planes must recover before new pods or nodes can be added or scheduled.

 All services running on infrastructure nodes are configured by Red Hat to be highly available and distributed across infrastructure nodes.
-In the event of a complete infrastructure outage, these services are unavailable until these nodes have been recovered.
+In case of a complete infrastructure outage, these services are unavailable until these nodes have been recovered.

 Zone failure